Gromov--Witten invariants of root stacks with mid-ages and the loop axiom

 \subsection{Invariants without large ages}

 We first consider the case when $m_-=0$.
 In other words, the original invariant (\ref{orb-inv}) does not contain orbifold markings with large ages.

 There is a natural $\mathbb C^*$-action on $Y$ which induces a natural $\mathbb C^*$-action on the moduli space $\overline{M}_{0,\vec k,,k_a,k_b,\vec \mu,\beta}(Y_{D_0,r}, D_\infty)$.
 Therefore, it can be computed by the virtual localization formula studied in \cite{JPPZ18}, \cite{TY18} and \cite{FWY19}.
 We refer readers to \cite{JPPZ18} for details of the virtual localization formula.
 A component of the domain curve is called contracted if it lands on the zero section $\mathcal D_0$ or the infinity section $D_\infty$.
 The $\mathbb C^*$-fixed loci of $\overline{M}_{0,\vec k,,k_a,k_b,\vec \mu,\beta}(Y_{D_0,r}, D_\infty)$ are in bijective correspondence with decorated graphs.
+Although this section is for genus zero invariants, we briefly describe a decorated graph for genus $g$ invaraints since decorated graphs are also used for genus $g$ invariants in later sections.
 A decorated graph is a bipartite connected graph with decorations.
 A decorated graph $\Gamma$ contains the following data and compatibility conditions (see \cite{TY18}*{Section 3.2.1} for more detail). \begin{itemize} \item $V(\Gamma)$ is the set of vertices of $\Gamma$.
 Each vertex $v$ is decorated by the genus $g(v)$ and the degree $d(v)\in H_2(D,\mathbb Z)$.
 The degree $d(v)$ must be an effective curve class.
 Vertices are labelled by either $0$ or $\infty$ corresponding to contracted components over the zero divisor or infinity divisor.The labeling map is denoted by

 \item $E(\Gamma)$ is the set of edges of $\Gamma$.
 We write $E(v)$ for the set of edges attached to the vertex $v\in V(\Gamma)$ and write $|E(v)|$ for the number of edges attached to the vertex $v\in V(\Gamma)$.
 Each edge $e$ is decorated by the degree $d_e\in \mathbb Z_{ >0}$. \item The set of legs is in bijective correspondence with the set of markings.
 We write $S(v)$ to denote the set of markings assigned to the vertex $v$.